-If you have cosmetic dental work or if you have a special tooth staining problem, I'd recommend Supersmile®.
+If you have cosmetic dental work or if you have a special tooth staining problem, I’d recommend Supersmile®.
 This is one of two dentifrices that have been tested and proven safe for bonding and other delicate cosmetic dentistry, besides having a whitening action.
 Many are too abrasive for bonding or porcelain veneers and will cause scratches in the materials, loss of luster, or excess wear.
 Supersmile® and Rembrandt® have gentle abrasives.
 Supersmile® has the added benefit of having a gentle but powerful stain dissolving agent that will gently remove smoking stains, stains from Peridex mouth rinse, or other stubborn stains.
-Because it's not available in stores, we make Supersmile® available to our web site visitors for a discount through our affiliated web store.
+Because it’s not available in stores, we provide links on this website to a place where you can buy Supersmile® for a discount.

 If you have problems with bad breath, you may want to try the special toothpastes for bad breath.
 BreathRx makes an excellent bad-breath-fighting formula, and so does Dr. Harold Katz’s TheraBreath company.
 Visit our bad breath page for information on how to get those products.

 If you have sensitive teeth, get a toothpaste that is designed for sensitive teeth.

 All of these special dentifrices can be manufactured with fluoride in them.
 Look for the fluoride content on the label.

 Did you know that chewing gum is good for your teeth?
 It can be an effective way to clean the teeth when you can’t brush?
 It’s true.

 Read Dr. Hall’s blog posts about toothpaste, where he answers questions from visitors.

 Click here to ask Dr. Hall a question.